-Recently, cutting edge firms have been taking it one step further, and implementing programs that focus on the #1 cause of stress in the modern workplace - financial stress.
-While the legal profession is a highly compensated field, there are times that it contributes, if not causes, financial stress among those in the field.
-Here are the top 5 reasons that lawyers need financial wellness in the workplace.
+While the legal profession is a highly compensated field, there are times that it contributes, if not causes, financial stress.
+Here are the top 5 reasons that lawyers need financial wellbeing benefits in the workplace.

 Lawyers are saddled with student debt